usaid-cs/yesterday-i-learned/random.md

 1. ["I have zero trust in Proton<anything> after learning, that the free ProtonVPN service is provided by a data mining company from Eastern Europe."](https://news.ycombinator.com/item?id=17775326) ["The company that 'officially' operates ProtonVPN is ProtonVPN AG, a Switzerland based company.
 However, the business is in reality operated by PROTONVPN LT, UAB a Lithuania based company ... ultimately run by Tesonet ... operating a data mining operation out of Lithuania."](https://news.ycombinator.com/item?id=17258203)
 1. "Better half" means one's spouse.
 1. Magikarp is based on the [myth](http://www.egreenway.com/dragonsrealms/DT3.htm) that if a carp swims all the way upstream and up a waterfall it will turn into a dragon.
-1. Genesis 7:2 clearly says there are *seven* pairs of clean animals.
 1. The phrase is "turn on a dime", meaning "to turn with a small turning radius", because the dime was the smallest US coin in circulation.
 1. ["靠谱"](https://www.echineselearning.com/blog/chinese-slang-kaopu-reliable) means reliable.
 1. "[The 10 Plagues in Exodus are all attacks on Egyptian gods.](https://www.reddit.com/r/AskReddit/comments/9346j9/what_is_something_most_people_dont_know_about_the/e3aw2w6/) For example, turning the Nile to blood: The Nile was a god to the Egyptians, and then turning it to blood was imagery of killing said god.
 Frogs were also considered gods, and when frogs were going flipping everywhere (plague 6 or something), Egyptians would be horrified to step on one of their gods.
 Similar to the Nile, when God cast darkness upon Egypt, it was like killing the sun (Egyptian god Ra)." - /u/Azaziah